itinerantfoodie/itinerantfoodie.github.io/_drafts/mae-hong-son-loop-thailand.md

 Other noteable stuff along the way that I did in previous trips was

-### Chiang Mai Grand Canyon
+### Chiang Mai Grand Canyoncd

+Named after the USA's version because of the orange cliffs, this is a place for watersports or just photography.

 ### Pha Chor Canyon

-This canyon looks similar to Grand Canyon
+This canyon looks similar to Grand Canyon but without the water.

 ### Doi Ithanon

 Doi Ithanon is along the way to Mae Sariang, which is the highest point in thailand